Happily Planning Your Own Funeral?

 Planning Our Exit

 Never having been a long-term planner, I cannot see myself happily planning my own funeral.
-But these days we are inundated with messages about what a joy it is to make one’s final arrangements in advance of taking leave.
-It’s the considerate thing to do and there are funeral planners ready and willing to instill a little guilt and help us achieve those plans.
+But these days we are inundated with messages about what a joy it is to make one’s final arrangements.
+We’re told it’s the considerate thing to do and there are funeral planners ready and willing to instill a little guilt.

-Mortality is something we frequently joke about as in: “I was so embarrassed I wanted to die,” but do we ever sit around and contemplate or discuss mortality?
-As in: Is it fair?
+mortality is something we frequently joke about, as in: “I was so embarrassed I wanted to die,” but do we ever sit around and contemplate or discuss mortality?
+Is it fair?
 Did someone get this one wrong?
 Should we accept it?
 Is there an alternative?
 And if not, where can we protest?

-Today’s media is full of ads showing people who are simply over the moon as they plan their last rites…smiling and happy with birds tweeting their approval outside an open window with billowing white curtains.
+Today’s media is chock full of ads showing people who are simply over the moon as they plan their last rites.
+They’re happily smiling and have birds tweeting their approval outside an open window.

 However, many senior boomers are still figuring out what they want to be when they grow up.
-Still recovering from the shock of the suddenly a senior realization, they’re now being told it’s funeral time and get planning while you still can.
+Still recovering from the shock of their suddenly a senior realization, they’re now being told it’s funeral time and get with the planning while you still can.

 Yes, the Stoics remind us: Memento Mori.

-We’re told it’s a matter of consideration and thoughtfulness to our heirs that every detail of THE END is planned and taken care of.
-We wouldn’t want to depart unexpectedly and leave behind a mess.
-I get that but I’m still stuck on and can’t get past the mortal part.
+Funeral homes tell us it’s a matter of consideration and thoughtfulness to have every detail of THE END planned in advance.
+We wouldn’t want to depart unexpectedly and leave a mess behind.
+I get that but I still can’t get past the mortal part.

-Resignation to the fact of our mortality seems to come more easily for people of faith who have a tendency to up their church attendance as they age.
+Resignation to mortality comes more easily to people of faith who have a tendency to up their church attendance as they age.
 I assume increased attendance is seen as some form of insurance guaranteeing the promised land will materialize?

-Not being a person of faith I personally prefer living on the edge, forsaking repentance, and hoping there is indeed no hell awaiting.
+Not being a person of faith I prefer living on the edge, forsaking repentance, and hoping there is no hell waiting.

 Agnostics And Atheists Eschew Elaborate Farewells